 Comprehensive Overview

 Quantifying the exact percentage of the world's population with access to air conditioning is a complex undertaking, given the variations in data collection and reporting across different countries.
-However, various studies and reports offer valuable insights into the prevalence of air conditioning globally.
+That said, various studies and reports offer valuable insights into the prevalence of air conditioning globally.
 While precise figures may vary, these sources consistently highlight the significant disparities in access between developed and developing nations.

 Trends and Latest Developments